jeanleecole/archive/pages/Projects/metzerott_formatted.md

 "He *ought* to," said that young lady, a mischievous dimple showing itself at the corner of her rosy mouth.
 "It's in Freddy's best manner, tender, individual, and American, *very* American."

-Louis smiled, though he would rather have seen Pinkie more respectful to her genial papa; but he had not been <p class="pagenum">Begin page 200</p> acquainted with that young lady for twelve long years without having learned the futility of remonstrance.
+Louis smiled, though he would rather have seen Pinkie more respectful to her genial papa; but he had not been <hr><p class="pagenum">Page 200</p> acquainted with that young lady for twelve long years without having learned the futility of remonstrance.
 His arm was around her by this time, and he was stroking back the rough, brown curls from her brow.
 It was much such a caress as Freddy might have bestowed; for, as Henry Randolph had said, they were both mere children.

 "And did the slippers fit?" he said.
 "Annie Rolf painted them; but not half well enough for you, *mein Roslein roth*."[^roslein]